 - .htaccess (File)

-Step 2 – Your fresh WordPress folder should look like this one without the wp-content folder inside.
+Your fresh WordPress folder should look like this one without the wp-content folder, wp_config.php and .htaccess files

-Step 3 – Log into your Synology, access File Station and the directory where your wordpress files are stored and overwrite them with the new wordpress files.
-Overwrite all your files on web/wordpress except the file wp-config.php, wp-content entry folder, .htaccess.
+Log into your Synology, access File Station and the directory where your WordPress files are stored and overwrite them with the new WordPress files.
+Overwrite all your files on web/wordpress except the file wp-config.php, wp-content entry folder and .htaccess

-Step 4 – When you log into your WordPress again, you will be prompted to upgrade your database:
+When you log into your WordPress again, you will be prompted to upgrade your database.
+Follow the instructions in the image below.

 After clicking “Continue” you can Enjoy your latest WordPress version!